sushobhana/bookie/README.md

-# bookie
+# Bookie
-A personal book sharing system
+A personal book sharing system web app based on Django and bootstrap.